Policy Press

 Unique and original in its subject, this is a call for internet researchers to broaden their methods to include lurkers’ participation and presence.

-Gina Sipley is Assistant Professor in the Department of English, SUNY Nassau Community College.
-Sipley is a first generation college graduate.
+Gina Sipley is Associate Professor of English at SUNY Nassau Community College.
+Sipley is a first-generation college graduate.

 Introduction: Everyone’s a Lurker